 Janmashtami is a Hindu festival that marks the birthday of Lord Krishna.
-Know all about its rituals, traditions, celebrations and dates for 2017 & 2018.
+Know all about its rituals, traditions, celebrations and dates.

 Janmashtami, also known as Krishna Janmashtami, is a Hindu religious festival that marks the birthday of Lord Krishna, the eighth incarnation of God Vishnu.
 It is one of the biggest religious festivals, not only in India, but all across the world.
 The festival is celebrated at midnight on 'Ashtami' or the eighth day of Krishna 'Paksha' (dark fortnight) in the month 'Shravana' (August-September) of the Hindu calendar, when Krishna is believed to have been born.
 Worldwide researchers have unanimously concluded that the period from 3200 BC to 3100 BC is the era of Lord Krishna.
 Every year, Janmashtami is celebrated with much fun and grandeur.
 There are several rituals and customs associated with the festival.
 'Ras Leela', a dance drama portraying the life of Lord Krishna, is a common enactment of the day.
 Another ritual, the 'Dahi Handi' (curd pot) celebrates Krishna's mischievous nature of stealing butter as a child; young men form a huge human pyramid to reach a high-hanging earthen pot of curd and break it for fun.
 For devotees, the festival of Janmashtami signifies divine revitalization and merriment.